lindseykantor/autocomplete-engine/README.md

   - **Cons:** Uses more memory due to the prefix map

 **Key Concepts Demonstrated:**
-- Algorthimic tradeoffs between time vs. space efficiency
+- Algorithimic tradeoffs between time vs. space efficiency
 - Use of arrays, hash maps, priority queues, and binary search
 - Prefix-based searching and optimization strategies
 - Defensive programing and input validation